meeeeeeeeh/SmartCalc_v1.0/README.md

       | Unary plus | +a | +a | a+ |
       | Unary minus | -a | -a | a- |

-      >Note that the multiplication operator contains the obligatory sign `*`.
-Processing an expression with the omitted `*` sign is optional and is left to the developer's decision

     - **Functions**:

       | Function description | Function |